-Figure 2 shows results from a study in patients with type 1 diabetes conducted for a maximum of 24 homs after the subcutaneous injection of LEVEMIR or NPH insulin.
-The mean time between injection and the end of pharmacological effect for insulin detemir” ranged from 7.6 hours to > 24 homs (24 homs was the end of the observation period).
+Figure 2 shows results from a study in patients with type 1 diabetes conducted for a maximum of 24 hours after the subcutaneous injection of LEVEMIR® or NPH insulin.
+The mean time between injection and the end of pharmacological effect for insulin detemir ranged from 7.6 hours to > 24 hours (24 hours was the end of the observation period).

 Figure 2: Activity Profiles in Patients with Type 1

 AUCGIR: Area Under Curve for Glucose Infusion Rate

 For doses in the interval of 0.2 to 0.4 Units/kg, insulin detemir exerts more than 50% of its maximum effect from 3 to 4 hours up to approximately 14 hours after dose administration.

 Figure 3 shows glucose infusion rate results from a 16-hour glucose clamp study in patients with type 2 diabetes.
 The clamp study was terminated at 16 hours according to protocol.